malliina/pimpweb/conf/docs/HttpEndpoints.md

 ### Player <div id="player" class="sub-area"></a>

-Control a remote playback device using WebSockets or HTTP POST calls.
+Control playback on the MusicPimp server using WebSockets or HTTP POST calls.
-Two types of remote playback devices are supported:

-- the MusicPimp server
-- clients connected to the MusicPimp server, such as a web browser

 To use the MusicPimp server as the playback device, open a WebSocket connection to `/ws/playback` or HTTP POST to `/playback`.

-To control the playback devices of clients connected to the MusicPimp server, open a WebSocket connection to `/ws/webplay` or HTTP POST to `/webplay`.

 The available commands are described below.